The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/leveling-guide.md

 At level 70 and level 80, you’ll be able to purchase gearsets for those levels using poetics (iLvl 400 for level 70, iLvl 530 for level 80).
 Note: you can use the Menphina's Earring from Endwalker pre-order if you have it for the 60 and 70 sets.

 All of these poetics gearsets do a good job helping you through each set of 10 levels.
 You can get slightly better gear pieces as you level through the leveling dungeons and craftable gear pieces.
-(Note: it is strongly recommended to use high quality crafted pieces as opposed to normal quality crafted pieces due to normal quality pieces missing significant amounts of stats).
+(Note: it is strongly recommended to use high quality crafted pieces as opposed to normal quality crafted pieces due to normal quality pieces missing a significant amount of stats).

 For some content, your gear level will not matter (such as Deep Dungeon - Heaven on High, PVP, or Bozja).
 However, if doing dungeons, duty roulettes, or open world content (such as FATEs and Beast Tribe quests) to level, it will be important to keep your gear relatively up to date for ease of completing the content as well as for considerations for the other members of the duties you may be queueing for.